 The five crew on board had a miraculous escape when they were forced to land in a field in woodland near Devils Hole, St Mary.
 The plane got into difficulties during 60 m.p.h. gusts whilst searching for two Jersey fishermen, who were later found on Les Ecrehous reef, cold and suffering from Hypothermia, but safe, and are expected to make a full recovery.
 The storm last evening was almost as bad as the one the previous weekend.
 Tributes are being paid to the skill of the pilot and the outcome could have been quite serious.
 However seven people are still with us and this incident shows how much we rely on the emergency services in all of the Channel Islands.
 Staff at The Priory Inn were amazed when they realised what had happened so close to the pub in near darkness last evening.

-1976 Junior Bar Billiards house champion.
+1976 Bar Billiards junior house champion.
 Les Hubits Tavern.
+Now playing Bar Billiards without the politics.

 Post by Secretary J.B.B.L. on Nov 4, 2013 22:56:56 GMT